 Boolean attributes are displayed as tick-boxes.

 Double-clicking a displayed column value allows a value to be edited (or entered into a blank 'cell').
-From v7.5.2, if editing a value in an outline column, clicking inside the edit field no longer selects the entire text.
+If editing a value in an outline column, clicking inside the edit field no longer selects the entire text.
 Instead, the insertion point is placed appropriately; this allows selecting/editing only part of a value..

 When a selection is copied, displayed columns values are copied in addition to the title and text in tab-delimited form to assist with export.